AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_buyin.md

 ## Make the benefits visible

-It is common wisdom that customer-centric companies that invest in user research build better products and become more successful.
-But user research struggles with the problem that the rewards of it are realized with a great delay and therefore often gets overlooked.
-Between uncovering a golden customer insight and designing, developing, and deploying a feature based on it, months or in some cases years can pass.
-This makes it basically impossible to accurately model and attribute to user research the resulting increase in customer satisfaction and monetary benefits, such as customer retention.
+It is common wisdom that customer-centric companies investing in user research build better products and become more successful.
+But user research struggles with the problem that the rewards of this investment are realized with a great delay, and therefore its value often gets overlooked.
+Between uncovering a golden customer insight and designing, developing, and deploying a feature based on it, months, or in some cases, years can pass.
+This makes it basically impossible to accurately model and attribute the resulting increase in customer satisfaction and monetary benefits to user research.

 This is why it's important for researchers to implement **[leading indicators](https://www.bmc.com/blogs/leading-vs-lagging-indicators/){target=_blank}** to measure the value of research.
 So important, that we have dedicated an entire section to doing this with **[Impact Surveys](/impact_survey)**.